Malaysia's Dairy Industry in 2023

 International Trade Dynamics

-In terms of international trade, Malaysia is an active exporter of dairy products, with exports valued at around USD 560 million annually.
-Meanwhile, imports are approximately USD 430 million each year, illustrating Malaysia's dynamic engagement in the global dairy market.
+Malaysia is an active participant in international trade, exporting dairy products valued at approximately USD 560 million annually, while imports are around USD 430 million each year.
+This illustrates Malaysia's dynamic engagement in the global dairy market.

 Recent Industry Events

-The Malaysian dairy industry has been marked by several significant events.
-Fonterra's CEO, Miles Hurrell, recently visited Malaysia to reinforce strong trade connections and explore potential collaborations with Malaysia and New Zealand.
-Conversely, the cancellation of the joint venture between Qatar's Baladna and FGV Holdings Malaysia signals a strategic shift in the market.
+The Malaysian dairy industry has witnessed several significant events in 2023.
+Fonterra's CEO, Miles Hurrell, visited Malaysia to strengthen trade connections and explore potential collaborations with Malaysia and New Zealand.
+Conversely, the cancellation of the joint venture between Qatar's Baladna and FGV Holdings Malaysia indicates a strategic market shift.

-Additionally, consumer demand for dairy products has surged, evidenced by a 34% year-over-year increase in non-fat dry milk/skim milk powder (NFDM/SMP) exports to Southeast Asia by September.
-Malaysia's commitment to sustainability is further accentuated by the introduction of MSPO 2.0, aimed at enhancing certification standards from January 3.
+There has been a notable surge in consumer demand for dairy products, marked by a 34% year-over-year increase in non-fat dry milk/skim milk powder (NFDM/SMP) exports to Southeast Asia by September.
+Malaysia's commitment to sustainability is highlighted by the introduction of MSPO 2.0, which aims to enhance certification standards starting January 3.

-Moreover, Malaysia has lifted its ban on the import of heat-treated milk and dairy products from Germany, aligning with precedents set by China earlier this month.
+Furthermore, Malaysia has lifted its ban on the import of heat-treated milk and dairy products from Germany, aligning with precedents set by China earlier.
 These developments reflect Malaysia's adaptability and strategic presence in the global dairy market.

 Related news